amper5and/node-google-voice/readme.md

 NOTE: If the `callLabel=outgoingNumber` is in both the event title and description, the one in the title will be used.

-Use case: Using this inside `setInterval()` is an easy way to add new events to the schedule as they are added in Google Calendar.
+Use case: Using this inside `setInterval()` is an easy way to periodically add new events to the schedule as they are added in Google Calendar.

 #### Example: Schedule calls from Google Calendar:
 	voiceClient.scheduleCallsFromCalendar(callLabel,forwardingNumber,phoneType,